we4sel/we4sel.github.io/ontheair.md

 [![JS8](https://i.postimg.cc/sxdKgfqk/web-header-2-1024x165.png)](http://js8call.com/)

 #### [JS8Call Main page](http://js8call.com/)
-I Do occasionally operate on the W
+I Do occasionally operate on the Joe Taylor modes, such as JT65, JT8, and FT8, for testing and propogation mostly, not as a dopamine pump.
+Among the handiest tools I've come across for my purposes is the GridTracker prorgram.
+Runs great on my Raspberry Pi based station, hooks right in with wsjtx and jtdx, handles the logging and visuali
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0ODM2NDI1NywxMTgxMzkxODE5LDE5MD
+eyJoaXN0b3J5IjpbMjAxMjUwNDcxOSwxMTgxMzkxODE5LDE5MD
 MxMDA4OTcsLTQ5MjcyODMxMl19
 -->